Backup and Restore¶

 - Enabled configuration providers

-Those backups are saved as archives, which can be either tar
+Those backups are saved as archives, which can be either tar or zip files.

 Sensitive information